confluentinc/ksql/docs/api.rst

    :>json string  sourceDescription.name: The name of the stream or table.
    :>json array   sourceDescription.readQueries: The queries reading from the stream or table.
-   :>json array   sourceDescription.writeQueries: The queries writing into the stream or table :>json array   sourceDescription.schema: The schema of the stream or table as a list of column names and types.
+   :>json array   sourceDescription.writeQueries: The queries writing into the stream or table :>json array   sourceDescription.fields: The schema of the stream or table as a list of column names and types.
-   :>json string  sourceDescription.schema[i].name: The name of the column.
+   :>json string  sourceDescription.fields[i].name: The name of the column.
-   :>json string  sourceDescription.schema[i].schema: The schema of the column.
+   :>json string  sourceDescription.fields[i].schema: The schema of the column.
-   :>json string  sourceDescription.schema[i].schema.type: The type the schema represents.
+   :>json string  sourceDescription.fields[i].schema.type: The type the schema represents.
 One of INTEGER, BIGINT, BOOLEAN, DOUBLE, STRING, MAP, ARRAY, or STRUCT.
-   :>json string  sourceDescription.schema[i].schema.memberSchema: For MAP and ARRAY types, contains the schema of the map values and array elements, respectively.
+   :>json string  sourceDescription.fields[i].schema.memberSchema: For MAP and ARRAY types, contains the schema of the map values and array elements, respectively.
 For other types this field is not used and its value is undefined.
-   :>json string  sourceDescription.schema[i].schema.fields: For STRUCT types, contains a list of the fields within the struct.
+   :>json string  sourceDescription.fields[i].schema.fields: For STRUCT types, contains a list of the fields within the struct.
    :>json string  sourceDescription.type: STREAM or TABLE :>json string  sourceDescription.key: The name of the key column.
    :>json string  sourceDescription.timestamp: The name of the timestamp column.